By Kammy Kern-Korot, Senior Conservationist

 This project site is important because it hosts an array of wildlife species and because it is large and adjacent to an even more significant wetland complex, called Burlington Bottoms.
 A primary ecological goal for both properties shared by the owning and managing partners is to return more natural flooding to portions of the site(s) and, in so doing, create additional aquatic habitat and displace the incredibly dominant and invasive reed canary grass with native wetland vegetation.
 Species that benefit from this restoration include fish, salamanders, frogs, beavers, waterfowl, herons, bald eagles, turtles, songbirds and insects.
 WMSWCD’s objectives also include restoring native vegetation along the creek, as well as the upland areas that don’t flood, to a diversity of native wildflowers, grasses, shrubs, and trees, most notably Oregon white oak.

-The District secured funding in 2015 from NRCS to improve approximately 5 acres of riparianRiparian areas The land alongside a creek, river, pond, or other body of water (streamside) area and 3 acres of uplands.
-Since then, we’ve been treating invasive blackberry and reed canary grass, Canada thistle, and other weeds to restore riparian areasRiparian areas The land alongside a creek, river, pond, or other body of water and create Oregon white oak savanna and native plant “hedgerows” for pollinators and other wildlife.
+The District secured funding in 2015 from NRCS to improve approximately 5 acres of riparianRiparian areas The land alongside a stream, creek, river, or floodplain (streamside) area and 3 acres of uplands.
+Since then, we’ve been treating invasive blackberry and reed canary grass, Canada thistle, and other weeds to restore riparian areasRiparian areas The land alongside a stream, creek, river, or floodplain and create Oregon white oak savanna and native plant “hedgerows” for pollinators and other wildlife.
 We took 2 years (2017 – early 2019) to plant 12,000 woody and herbaceous wetland plants along the creek and followed with upland plantings.
 We did this with the help of paid crews and area native plant nurseries.
 The total NRCS project is valued at $123,000, which includes $100,000 of NRCS funds and contributed District staff time.

 Photo by Pat Welle: Crews planting alder saplings and willow and dogwood cuttings.